-Successfully saving seeds is easy once you know where to start.
+Successfully saving seeds from homegrown vegetables, fruits, and herbs is easy with these tips.
 Save money on seed purchases and have a steady source of seeds to plant for years to come.

 Seed saving is a skill largely lost these days.
 With seed packages widely available, who needs to save seeds anymore?
 You can simply buy more in the spring, right?
 Well yes, but learning the skill of successfully saving seeds is a good idea for those who strive to be self-reliant.
 It will help you save money on seeds and allow you to have a steady source for years to come.